nutanixdev/python-api-lab-devmktg/index.rst

 To successfully complete this lab, you will need an environment that meets the following specifications.

-- Previous experience with Python is recommended but not strictly mandatory
+- Previous experience with Python may be beneficial but is not strictly mandatory.
 - An installation of Python 3.8 or later.
 For OS-specific information, please see the next section.
 - Python `pip` for Python 3.8.
 - Python Flask.
 The lab will walk you through creating an easy to use installation file, allowing dependency installation on all supporting operating systems.